torvista/Zen_Cart-Google_reCAPTCHA/README.md

 The error message texts shown when the captcha is not validated.
 Note that the text shown on the reCAPTCHA itself is Google-generated.

+`/includes/classes/vendors/Google/recaptcha`

 The set of files from the Google reCAPTCHA library on GitHub: https://github.com/google/recaptcha

-are copied as-is into the directory
+These have been copied as-is into the directory but with one change for php 8.4.

-`/includes/classes/vendors/Google/recaptcha`

 The current version is tag v1.3.0 (newer versions may be available).
 All files are unmodified.